 The 6th World Schools Cricket Challenge (WSCC) will again be held in Melbourne.
 The high quality cricket facilities at our host, Haileybury School, making this a memorable experience for students and staff/coaches.

 The 2018 WSCC saw teams from Pakistan, New Zealand, Bangladesh and several local Melbourne schools compete in the 1st XI and Development XI divisions.
-For the second time we were able to also have use of the cricket facilities at Mentone Grammar, directly across the road from Haileybury School.
+For the second time we were able to also have use of the brilliant cricket facilities at Mentone Grammar, directly across the road from Haileybury.

 Twenty20 grading day with umpires and balls supplied